 "Studies have shown that moderate coffee consumption can actually have health benefits and may even reduce mortality," explains Sarah Rueven, RD, MS, CDN, of Rooted Wellness.
 "Coffee and tea, two of the most popular vehicles for caffeine, are good sources of antioxidants.
 Antioxidants work in our body to quench free radicals, which reduces inflammation and protects against chronic diseases."

-But it's important to note that people's sensitivity to caffeine differs, especially if you're pregnant, breastfeeding, have a medical condition, or are taking certain medications.
+But it's important to note that people's sensitivity to caffeine differs, especially if you're pregnant or breastfeeding, have a medical condition, or are taking certain medications.
 Ultimately, you'd have to talk with your doctor or another healthcare professional to find out if you should cut back on your caffeine consumption.

 What Does Caffeine Do?